JesseVahlfors/Portfolio_project/readme.md

 # Portfolio Website

 This project is a personal portfolio website built to showcase my past and current projects.
 It provides an accessible and easy-to-navigate platform where visitors can explore my work and understand my development skills.
-The Design is heavily inspired by Ram Maheshwari's Dopefolio project.
+The design is heavily inspired by Ram Maheshwari's Dopefolio project.
 Check him out at https://www.rammaheshwari.com/

 ## Table of Contents